johnmurphy/heating-oil-multivariate-regression/README.md

 Deeper look at Cook's distance.
-An observation with Cook's distance larger than three times the mean Cook's distance might be an outlier.
+An observation with a Cook's distance larger than three times the mean of Cook's distance might be an outlier.
+There are 53 identified outliers.

 ![CooksDistance](/images/CooksDistanceInfluentialObs.png)